w7sst/MorseRunner/Readme.txt

             [Settings]
             RitStepIncr=50

     Valid values range between -500 and 500.
-Useful values include 100, 125,
-    167 and 250 will provide 5, 4, 3 or 2 steps respectively in both directions.
 Negative values can be used to change the direction of Up/Down arrow keys or mouse movement.
 Note that a zero value will disable this feature.
 HST Competition mode will ignore this setting and is set to 50Hz/Step.

   Ctrl-Up/Ctrl-Down arrows, Cntl-key with mouse wheel - Bandwidth adjustment.
+    Pressing the Ctrl-key while using the Up/Down arrows or moving the mouse wheel will adjust the receive bandwidth.

   PgUp/PgDn, Ctrl-F10/Ctrl-F9, Alt-F10/Alt-F9 - keying speed,
     in 2 WPM increments.
 HST Competition uses 5 WPM increments.